 I recently completed a loop of interviews for a software engineering manager position.
-Below is a collection of 50+ mostly behavioral questions I was asked by panels at a variety of companies in the SF Bay Area.
+Below is a collection of 100+ mostly management and behavioral questions I was asked by panels and on phone screens at a variety of tech companies in the San Francisco Bay Area.
 No one asked all these.
 I didn’t write notes in the interviews so these are taken from memory.

 - What is the role of an engineering manager?

 - What was your purpose in moving into management?

 - What are you looking for in your next role?

 - Why are you leaving your current role?

 - Where do you see yourself in 5 years?